ccaper/ImageOrientationSort/README.md

 Description of values:
 -start_directory: the top level directory you want to scan for images
 -destination_directory: the directory you want the images copied to when sorted
--ignore_directories: comma separated list of directories you want to ignore, within the start directory.
+-ignore_directories: semicolon (';') separated list of directories you want to ignore, within the start directory.
 Any contents, including subfolders, will not be copied to destination directory
--ignore_files: comma separated list of files you want to ignore.
+-ignore_files: semicolon (';') separated list of files you want to ignore.
 Any file in this list will not be copied to the destination directory.
 ````